tirtharajdash/tirtharajdash.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
-description: Courses that I have taught earlier or am teaching at present.
+description: Courses that I have taught in the past or I am teaching at present.
 ---

 At [BITS Pilani](https://www.bits-pilani.ac.in/goa/ComputerScienceInformationsSystems/ComputerScienceandInformationSystems) (2015 - Till date):